mtlynch/mtlynch.io/_posts/2018-02-12-why-i-quit-google.md

 On my last performane review, I was rated "exceeds expectations," so if I just kept going, I'd be promoted to the next level, Senior Software Engineer.
 What a great title!
 If I got that, forever after in my career, I'd be able to say, "Yes, I was a *Senior* Software Engineer.
 At *Google*."
 People would be so impressed with me.

-# Promotion by committee

-Before I go further, I'll explain how promotions work at Google, because it's an unusual system.
+My manager assured me that I was close to a promotion.
+He felt that I was already capable of senior-level work.
+I just needed a good project that would make the promotion committee see how capable I was.

+# Your manager doesn't promote you?

+No, managers at Google can't promote their direct reports.
+They don't even get a vote.

-At Google, promotions don't come from your manager or even your manager's manager.
-Instead, promotion decisions are made by dozens of small committees.
-They're made up of senior-level software engineers and managers, none of whom have ever heard of you until the day they decide whether to grant you a promotion.
+Instead, promotion decisions come from small committees.
+They're made up of senior-level software engineers and other managers, none of whom have ever heard of you until the day they decide whether or not to promote you.

-How do these people decide whether to promote you if they know nothing about you?
-Packets!

-# Promotion by packet

-When you apply for a promotion, you put together your "promo packet" which contains:

-* Mini-essays about your most significant projects
-* Artifacts from these projects (e.g., design documents, changelists, bug histories)
-* Feedback from people who have worked with you
+As the promotion candidate, you're responsible for putting together your "promo packet."
+A collection of mini-essays you write, links to your design documents, and recommendations from teammates.

 The promotion committees are primarily looking for evidence that: